Code-with-Nabila-Reza/Assignment1-comp2000/README Assignment2 (Nabila Reza).md

 ## Coordinate System:

-Server coordinates centered at (0,0)
+Server coordinates centered at (0,0) whereas the grids (0,0) is on the top-left.
-The server coordinates were converted by adding 10 to the x-value and subtracting the y-value from 10, which both shifts the origin from center to top-left AND inverts the y-axis since the server's positive y points north while the grid's positive y points downward.
+The server coordinates were converted by adding 10 (half the length of the grid) to the x-value and subtracting the y-value from 10, which both shifts the origin from center to top-left AND inverts the y-axis since the server's positive y points north while the grid's positive y points downward.

 ## Uniqueness and Creativity: